Genealogy Research in Sri Lanka – A startup guide from www.defonseka.com

 Bring it Online

 Bringing the research online was one of the best decisions I made.
-While I attempted this in 2001 to learn web development, the immense response I got from family members spread around the world, helped me to add a huge amount of material and connections to the database.
-Bringing your research online allows a wider audience to collaborate and help you out.
+While I attempted this in 2001 to learn web development, the immense response I got from family members encouraged me to enhance and pursue this further.
+News soon spread around the world, and many people contacted me and helped me to add a huge amount of material and connections to the database.
+Thus bringing your research online allows a wider audience to collaborate and help you out.
 Contributions received helped me to develop this to be the most researched site in Sri Lanka for a family name.
 As the author and webmaster, I am ever grateful to the contributors, and all such contributors have been acknowledged in a special page.